Voodoo Festival: Togo, Benin & Ghana

 Welcome to Lomé, Togo’s vibrant capital!
 Originally a village founded by the Ewe people in the 18th century, Lomé became the capital of the German colony of Togoland in 1897.
 Upon arrival at Lomé International Airport, we are met and transferred to our hotel.
 Check in time starts from 3:00 PM.
 Balance of the day is free to relax.

-Overnight: Hotel Sarakawa, Lome (1 night)
+Overnight: Hotel Onomo, Lome (1 night)

-Day 02: Lomé/Ouidah (Drive) (BENIN)
+Day 02: Lomé/Grand Popo (Drive) (BENIN)

 Overnight: Hotel Casa del Papa, Ouidah (2 nights) (B, L, D)

-Day 04: Ouidah/Dassa (Drive)
+Day 04: Ouidah/Ganvie/Ouidah (Drive)

 Overnight: Hotel Jeko, Dassa (1 night) (B, L, D)

-Day 05: Dassa/Natitingou (Drive)
+Day 06: Dassa/Djogou (Drive)

-Overnight: Hotel Tata Somba, Natitingou (1 night) (B, L, D)
+Overnight: Hotel Kara, Kara (1 night) (B, L, D)

-Today, enter the land of the Somba and Temberma peoples, who live in eye-catching adobe dwellings that look like small medieval castles.
+Today, enter the land of the Tamberma peoples, who live in eye-catching adobe dwellings that look like small medieval castles.
 These structures are one of the most stunning examples of African architecture.
 In fact, they impressed famed architect Le Corbusier so much he called them “sculptural architecture”.
 The houses are built by hand, with layer after layer of clay and accents of round mud balls.
 Large phallic-shaped shrines at the entrance of the dwellings represent the peoples’ animistic beliefs.
 Food supplies, family and livestock alike are all kept inside the fortified house for safety, in case of attack by enemies.
 With permission granted to us by the elders, we have the unique opportunity to venture inside one of these homes.
 We learn about the cosmology behind its construction, with the ground floor and its darkness representing death and the ancestors, and the second floor, open to the sky, representing life.
 When a new baby is born, the grandmother will stay with them on this “life” floor until they determine which ancestor has “returned” in the baby.
 The baby is then allowed to come down from the second floor and start its new life.

 In the evening, we arrive at the villages of the Tem tribe in time to experience their thrilling fire dance.
 At the centre of the village, a large fire lights up the silhouettes of the participants as they dance to the hypnotic drum beat.
 Eventually, protected by the voodoo fetishes, they leap into the glowing embers, picking up burning coals and even eating them without showing any signs of burns or pain.

-Overnight: Hotel Central, Sokode (1 night) (B, L, D)
+Overnight: Hotel Lamirelle, Sokode (1 night) (B, L, D)

-Day 08: Sokode/Tamale (Drive) (GHANA)
+Day 09: Sokode/Tamale (Drive) (GHANA)

 This morning, we cross the border into Ghana, one of West Africa’s most well-known countries.
 We pass through the savanna region where the Dagomba tribe lives, in villages of round clay huts with thatched roofs.
 In one of these villages, we will meet with a very large settlement of “witches”, exiled from their villages.
 We will have the chance to speak with them about their life in the village and how they are protected by a special shrine.

-Overnight: Modern City Hotel, Tamale (1 night) (B, L, D)
+Overnight: Gariba Lodge, Tamale (1 night) (B, L, D)

-Day 09: Tamale/Techiman (Drive)
+Day 10: Tamale/Techiman (Drive)

 Today, we journey to the south of Ghana, stopping en route to visit Fulani encampments.
 Travelling in the Brong Afo region, we will leave the main road and follow a track into a sacred forest.
 The people who make their home here consider the Monas and Colobus monkeys as their totems.
 As a result, the largest group of these animals in the world lives in this forest.
 A walk through the giant trees allows us to meet many sacred monkeys.